 - Introducing New Flavours:

-Corn contains carbohydrates that are complex, which means that they are broken down slowly and therefore do not cause the blood sugar level to rise as it would for foods with simple sugars, hence giving your toddler slow energy to run and play as well as growth energy.
+Corn contains complex carbohydrates, which means that they are broken down slowly and, therefore, do not cause the blood sugar level to rise as it would for foods with simple sugars.
+Hence, corn gives your toddler slow energy to run and play as well as growth energy.

-While the protein aids in building muscles, the fiber obtained from the corn assists the digestion process and encourages movement of bowels.
+While the protein aids in building muscles, the fibre obtained from the corn assists digestion and encourages bowel movement.

-The protein content as already highlighted however is quite minimal and it goes towards the daily protein intake of your toddler helping in muscle formation and growth.
+The protein content, however, as already highlighted, is quite minimal.
+It contributes to your toddler’s daily protein intake, helping in muscle formation and growth.

-Another loses some B vitamins, including thiamin, which has been important for the upkeep of developing brains in corn.
+Another loses some B vitamins, including thiamin, which is important for the upkeep of developing brains in corn.

-Vitamin C and Zinc which are present in corn are essential in building the immune system of your toddler, thus defending them against common illnesses.
+Vitamin C and Zinc, present in corn, are essential in building your toddler’s immune system and defending it against common illnesses.

-Minerals present in corn such as magnesium and phosphorus support the formation of bone and teeth tissues in the body.
+Minerals present in corn, such as magnesium and phosphorus, support the formation of bone and tooth tissues in the body.

-Another form of carotenoids known as lutein and zeaxanthin present in corn helps in maintaining a proper health of the eyes.
-It also means they are antioxidants, and consuming them might prevent eye diseases as one ages, further on in life.
+Another form of carotenoids, lutein and zeaxanthin, present in corn, helps maintain proper eye health.
+They are also antioxidants, and consuming them might prevent eye diseases as one ages.

-In corn, there is dietary fiber and your toddler can feel full and get a slight control in terms of weight gain.
+Corn contains dietary fibre, so your toddler can feel full and have slight control over weight gain.

-They also contain fibre, and this means your toddler will not overeat; given the fact that most corn are fortune foods, they will help your child maintain adequate body weight.
+They also contain fibre, which means your toddler will not overeat; given that most corn is a nutritious food, it will help your child maintain adequate body weight.

 But for every child who suffers from celiac disease or gluten intolerance, corn is a healthy substitute since it constitutes a gluten-free grain.